UniversalDependencies/docs/workgroups/mwe.md

 ## `compound`:

 Compound should be used for very cohesive regular constructions that are neighboring morphology.
-Cohesive means that the meaning is often non-compositional although the construction remains productive.
+Cohesive means that the meaning is often non-compositional although the construction remains productive. <span style="color:blue">**Joakim:** I think I basically agree with this point, but I would prefer morphosyntactic criteria rather than semantic.</span>

 Currently it is used for regular systems of "compounding" in different languages